Latest Review May Not Be Current

-Oma’s Pride Raw Mixes Dog Food
+Oma’s Pride Raw Mixes Dog Food Review

-Judging by its ingredients alone, Oma’s Pride Raw Mixes dog food looks like an above average raw product.
+Judging by its ingredients alone, Oma’s Pride Raw Mixes Dog Food looks like an above-average raw product.

-As a group, the brand features an average protein content of 42% and a mean fat level of 46%.
-Together, these figures suggest a carbohydrate content of 4% for the overall product line.
+As a group, the brand features an average protein content of 39% and a mean fat level of 48%.
+Together, these figures suggest a carbohydrate content of 5% for the overall product line.

-And a fat-to-protein ratio of about 111%.
+And a fat-to-protein ratio of about 123%.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

 Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.

 However, with 57% of the total calories in our example coming from fat versus just 31% from protein, some recipes may not be suitable for every animal.

 Oma’s Pride Raw Mixes is a grain-free raw dog food using a generous amount of named meats and organs as its main source of animal protein.

 It is not rated because it is intended for supplementary feeding only.
 This means the product does not meet AAFCO standards for complete and balanced nutrition.